-One of the areas of contention will no doubt be your approach to planning, organisation and goal setting.
-Are you a tech head who loves to use a series of softwares and apps to help you squeeze the most productivity out of every waking minute?
+One of the areas of contention will no doubt be your approach to planning, organization and goal setting.
+Are you a tech-head who loves to use a series of software and apps to help you squeeze the most productivity out of every waking minute?

 Whatever your preference, when leading a team you have to consider each individual’s capability as well.

 In order to reach goals with your employees, you must treat each other with respect, and in order to do that, you need to be able to understand them.

 To know what they’re going through, what’s really on their minds and what they think of your collective goals.
 Modern workplaces have begun to favor this type of teamwork, as you’re able to discover a broad range of pathways to success.

 So take the time to learn about how things are down, listen to any problems or points of weakness, and find solutions that work for everyone.

 Furthermore, an important thing to remember is that you probably will ‘fail’ at some point, but it is how you deal with that failure that determines who you are as a leader.
 What to do, how you’ll resolve the error and things you’ll change going forward.

 Perhaps a deadline slipped away—then you need to reassess your team performance and workload.
 Perhaps a client wasn’t happy—had you accurately identified the objectives at the start of the project?